 Most Photoshop Lightroom users eventually build an understanding of the basic controls inside of the Export Dialog, but there are two features that can confuse even experienced Photoshop Lightroom users.
 The ability to have the exported copy automatically added back into your Lightroom Catalog can be a tricky feature.
 Enabling the Add To This Catalog feature forces the Export Dialog to create an exported copy and then to create a reference point for the new image within your current Lightroom Catalog.

 I usually leave this option turned off, but every now and then this “export then automatically import” routine makes sense.
-Automatically importing the exported copy can be useful, for example, when I need two separate versions of the same image within my Photoshop Lightroom Catalog.
+Automatically importing the exported copy can be useful, for example, when I need two separate versions of the same image within my Lightroom Classic Catalog.
 This trick, for example, can be useful when I want to create a full color image and a separate black and white version of the same original capture.

 The Image Sizing controls are the other feature of the Export Dialog that often bewilder Photoshop Lightroom users.
 Your choices in the Image Sizing” portion of Export Dialog control the physical dimensions of the exported copy.
 If you are using Adobe Photoshop Lightroom’s Export Dialog to prepare files for printing at a professional photo lab then you should to use inches as the units of measure in this panel.
 On the other hand, pixels dimensions are the appropriate units of measure when working on a file that will be displayed on a web page.
 The correct resizing method, and the appropriate units of measure, change based on the purpose of the exported copy.